 The programmes will be delivered through the medium of English.
 Students are entitled to submit assessments in the medium of Welsh.
 Students can request a Welsh speaking Personal Tutor/Academic Assessor.
 The practice assessment document is bilingual.
-Welsh speaking practice supervisors and practice assessors work within the Welsh practice learning environments.
+Welsh speaking Practice Supervisors and Practice Assessors work within the Welsh practice-learning environments.
+There is opportunity for students to engage in Welsh with patients, and for students to learn Welsh alongside their studies.

-All staff in their teaching makes reference to Welsh & English context particularly in areas of health and social policy, preparing students for employment in cross border settings.
-Students will be facilitated to appreciate the difference between UK health systems and how this directly influences the care that is delivered to the patient, and how person-centred care fits within the wider health agenda.
+All staff in their teaching makes reference to Welsh and English context particularly in areas of health and social policy, preparing students for employment in cross border settings.
+Students will be facilitated to appreciate the difference between UK health systems and how this directly influences the care that is delivered to the patient, and how person centred care fits within the wider health agenda.
 This is a key point of the programme, and students will be encouraged to ensure they reflect the real life agenda of their area of practice within their assessed work, and this will include specific recognition of their country of practice.